-- You’ll be able to express a small amount of colostrum if your baby needs encouragement to feed.
+- You’ll be able to express a small amount of colostrum onto your nipple if your baby needs encouragement to feed.

 - You’ll be able to express colostrum for your baby if he has difficulty feeding or is cared for in the neonatal intensive care or special care baby unit.

-- You’ll find it easier to recognise changes in your breasts.
-Being able to hand express will help you avoid problems with engorgement and mastitis.
+- Being able to hand express will help you avoid problems with engorgement and mastitis.